3DStreet/3dstreet-docs/docs/key-features/asset-system.md

 - [Adding Custom Models and Images to a Scene](/docs/3dstreet-editor/custom-models-and-images): the editor-side how-to
 - [3D Model Library](/docs/key-features/model-library): the built-in library catalog
+- [3D Gaussian Splats](/docs/key-features/gaussian-splats): generating and using splats